 Summary:

 The Pontiac City School District in Michigan is home to two high schools: Pontiac High School and Pontiac Academy for Student Success.
-Both schools are struggling academically, with low proficiency rates, high dropout rates, and poor graduation rates compared to the state average.
+Both schools are struggling, with low rankings, poor test scores, and high rates of chronic absenteeism and dropout.

 Thank you for your feedback!